Sesame oil benefits

 But on withdrawing sesame seed oil for a further six weeks, their blood pressure returned to its previous hypertensive status.

-Whilst using sesame seed oil, body mass index (BMI) was reduced, meaning they lost weight, as were serum triglycerides, whilst anti-oxidants such as vitamin C and E in the blood increased.
+Whilst using sesame seed oil, body mass index (BMI) was reduced, meaning they lost weight; as were serum triglycerides, whilst anti-oxidants such as vitamin C and E in the blood increased.

 On a personal note, an anecdote and of no scientific worth, I enjoy sesame oil benefits every single day in tahini; I very rarely miss.
-This week I had some tests; despite being slightly overweight, nearly 72 and love butter, cream and eggs, my blood pressure was 118/80 and total cholesterol absolutely normal.
+This week I had some tests; despite being slightly overweight, nearly 72kg and love butter, cream and eggs, my blood pressure was 118/80 and total cholesterol absolutely normal.

 Sesame seed oil extraction